80sax/ROS-gazebo-poc/README.md

-# Assignment

-It runs a Gazebo simulation in Jenkins
+# It runs a Gazebo simulation in Jenkins

 ## Jenkins Pipeline
 To run the pipeline click on `Build with Parameters`